plainas/icl/README.md

 Iy you are still using fish 2, yon need to define the keybinding to ''f_run_icl'' yourself.

-TODO: surround keybind on if fish 3
+TODO: surround keybind on if-clause fish 3

 ### Z shell